 From the identified list of potential influencing factors on the growth and development of the labour market, the key drivers are identified and prioritised.
 The prioritisation process involves an analysis of an importance and uncertainty matrix.
-Factors that are important and certain to take place are identified as key drivers of development while
+Factors that are important and certain to take place are identified as key drivers of development while important but uncertain factors of influence are posed at wild cards.
+Hence, key drivers (important and certain factors) may be viable and may be capable of producing significant alternative outcomes; while the wild cards (important but uncertain factors) feeding into the narrative of the key drivers.

-• Step Four: Build Alternative Scenarios of the Future
+Step Four: Build Alternative Scenarios of the Future